pymc-devs/pymc-examples/myst_nbs/mixture_models/dirichlet_mixture_of_multinomials.myst.md

 which ignores some of the geometric pathologies of our naïve model.

 **Important**: switching to Metropolis does not not _fix_ our model's issues, rather it _sweeps them under the rug_.
-In fact, if you try running this model with NUTS (PyMC3's default step method), it will break loudly during sampling.
+In fact, if you try running this model with NUTS (PyMC's default step method), it will break loudly during sampling.
 When that happens, this should be a **red alert** that there is something wrong in our model.

 You'll also notice below that we have to increase considerably the number of draws we take from the posterior;